Japan’s Pharmaceutical Affairs Law (PAL)

 To address these issues, the Pharmaceutical Affairs Law (PAL) was dramatically revised in 2005.
 Although this improved the situation, the government decided to implement further revisions to address the current problems of drug lag/device lag.
 Manufacturers/applicants need to know about these changes and local regulations in order to obtain regulatory approval in a timely manner.

-Japan MDC is an consulting firm for medical device manufacturers.
+Japan MDC is an marketing and regulatory consulting firm for medical device manufacturers.

 We play a cooperative role in work on such revisions with the government and related industrial groups.
 As a result, it is in a strong position to help applicants navigate the related registration process for medical devices and offer a variety of support services for product registration with its expert knowledge of trends in Japan’s regulatory environment.Our experienced marketing specialists and regulatory specialists collaborate closely to help you achieve your goals.
 We are not a big company, but we do quality work.
 Much like a trusted partner, we are flexible, reliable and a dependable ally for you.